hippiehunter/dblbook/src/guessing_game/guessing_game.md

     Console.WriteLine("You guessed: " + guess)
 endmain
 ```

+### Code breakdown

-Let's break down each part of the code:
+Let's break down each part of the code, starting with the first line:

-### Code Breakdown

 ```dbl
 import System
 ```

-`import System` tells the compiler to make the contents of the `System` namespace implicitly available in this source file.
-For our use case `System` provides access to fundamental classes for managing input and output (I/O), basic data types, and other essential services.
+This first line tells the compiler to make the contents of the `System` namespace implicitly available in this source file`**does this import our System namespace, .NET's, or both?`.
+For our use case, `System` provides access to fundamental classes for managing input and output (I/O), basic data types, and other essential services.
 This is necessary to use the `Console` class in the program.

+The next two lines are

 ```dbl
 main
 proc
 ```

-`main` indicates the starting point of the program.
+In the first of these lines, `main` indicates the starting point of the program.
 In DBL, `main` is a special keyword used to define the entry point of the application.
-As you've seen in the hello world example, you can skip the `main` keyword and just start with a `proc`.
-In this example we're using a fully declared main. `proc` signals the transition from the data division to the procedure division.
+As you've seen in the "Hello World" example, you can skip the `main` keyword and just start with a `proc`.
+In this example, we're using a fully declared main`**Why?
+Any reason?`.
+The next line, `proc`, signals the transition from the data division to the procedure division of the main routine.
 The procedure division contains the statements that perform the tasks of the program.

+The first line under `proc` is this:

 ```dbl
 stty(0) ; Enable .NET console input
 ```

 DBL has multiple ways to read input from the console.
-The `stty` statement is used to enable the .NET console input.
-This is necessary to use the `Console.ReadLine()` method in the program and it's mutually exclusive with other console input methods.
+The `stty(0)` statement is used to enable the .NET console input.
+The `0` setting for `stty` is necessary to use the `Console.ReadLine()` method in the program and it's mutually exclusive with other console input methods`**e.g., the DBL ACCEPT or READS statements?`.

+The next line outputs the string "Guess the number!" to the console:

 ```dbl
 Console.WriteLine("Guess the number!")
 ```

-`Console.WriteLine("Guess the number!")` outputs the string "Guess the number!" to the console. `Console.WriteLine` is a method from the `Console` class that writes a line of text to the standard output stream (in this case, the console).
+`Console.WriteLine` is a method from the .NET `Console` class that writes a line of text to the standard output stream (in this case, the console).

+Similar to the previous line, this line at the end of the procedure section outputs the text to prompt the user for a guess:

 ```dbl
 Console.WriteLine("Please input your guess.")
 ```

-Similar to the previous line, this outputs "Please input your guess." to the console.
-It's a prompt for the user to enter their guess.

 ##### Storing values with variables

+The next line declares a variable named `guess`.

 ```dbl
 data guess = Console.ReadLine()
 ```

-`data guess` declares a variable named `guess`.
-It has not specified the type of the variable, so it will be inferred from the value assigned to it.
+This statement does not specified the type of the variable, so the type will be determined based on the value assigned to it.
 In this case it will be a `String`.
-The `=` followed by a call to `Console.ReadLine()` reads the next line of characters from the standard input stream (the console input in this case) then stores the result in the variable `guess`.
+The `=` followed by a call to `Console.ReadLine()` reads the next line of characters from the standard input stream (the console input in this case), and then stores the result in the variable `guess`.

+Then, the next line outputs a concatenated string to the console:

 ```dbl
 Console.WriteLine("You guessed: " + guess)
 ```

-This line outputs a concatenated string to the console.
-It combines "You guessed: " with the value stored in `guess`, displaying the user's input back to them.
+This combines "You guessed: " with the value stored in `guess`, displaying the user's input back to them on the console.

+Finally, the `endmain` is optional and it marks the end of the `main` procedure:

 ```dbl
 endmain
 ```

-The `endmain` is optional and it marks the end of the `main` procedure.

-### Testing the First Part
+### Testing the first part

 Let’s test the first part of the guessing game.
 Run it using `dotnet run`: